NathanLongsw/Chess/README.md

 ## Implementation Details

 My implementation of this game employs the Observer design pattern.
-Each cell of the grid is an observer of all of its neighbours
-(that means that class Cell is its own observer).
-Thus, when the grid calls notifyNeighbours on a given cell, that cell then calls the notify method on each of its neighbours (each cell is told who its neighbours are when the grid is initialized).
-Moreover, the TextDisplay class is an observer of every cell (this is also set up when the grid is initialized).
+Each piece is an observer of all of its neighbours (that means that class Piece is its own observer).
+Thus, when the board calls notifyNeighbours on a given cell, that piece then calls the notify method on each of its neighbours (each piece is told who its neighbours are when the board is initialized).
+Moreover, the TextDisplay and GraphicsDisplay classes are observers of every piece (this is also set up when the board is initialized).

-In order to construct a complete solution using this design pattern, I was required to specify the types of notifcations a cell can send.
-A notification can either be a notification of a new piece, a relay of that new piece message, or a reply to that new piece being found.
-A cell that receives a new piece notifies its observers (adjacent cells) that it has received a new piece of a certain colour.
-The cells notified of a new piece by their neighbour relays that message along the line.
-When a message is received by a cell that contains the same colour piece as the new piece, it replies back in a similar fashion.
-Hence, when a piece matching the colour of the new piece is reached, the message stops relaying and instead replies back.
-Similarly if there are no pieces in a cell to relay a message then it should stop.
-Since the observer pattern doesn’t distinguish what observers are in the collection the cell receiving a new piece can’t send out specific information about the direction of each line to its appropriate neighbours.
-However, when a neighbour receives a notification of a new piece they check the information passed along and determine what direction they are from the original piece, and relay that information along.
-For more information on these messages see the state.h file.
+Additionally, this program utilizes the Strategy design pattern for the class Player.
+The Player is a base class with derived classes Human, Computer 1-3.
+The virtual method `play` is what invokes the design pattern; Humans get their moves from stdin and computers get their moves either from RNG (random number generation) or from a certain strategy (to be discussed later).

+### Displays

+As mentioned above, provided to the user are text and graphical displays of the chess board.
+In this display, capital letters denote white pieces, and lower case letters denote black pieces.
+Unoccupied squares are denoted by a blank space for white squares, and an underscore character for dark squares.
+The above board also represents the initial configuration of the game.

+After every move, the board is be redisplayed.
+If one player or the other is in check, additionally display White is in check. or Black is in check., as appropriate.
+If one player has won the game, display Checkmate!
+White wins! or Checkmate!
+Black wins!
+If the game is stalemated, output Stalemate!
+If the game is resigned, output White wins! or Black wins!, as appropriate.

+### Players

+This program accommodates both human and computer players.
+In particular, human vs. human, human vs. computer, and computer vs. computer are all be possible.
+Computer players operate at one of three difficulty levels:

+* Level 1: random legal moves.
+* Level 2: prefers capturing moves and checks over other moves.
+* Level 3: prefers avoiding capture, capturing moves, and checks.

+### Scoring

+A win awards one point to the winner and zero points to the loser.
+A draw awards half a point to each team.
+When the program ends (Ctrl-D is pressed), it should print the final score to the screen.
+For example:

+Final Score:
+White: 2
+Black: 1

 ## Valid Commands

-* `new n` : Creates a new n × n grid, where n ≥ 4 ∧ n ≡ 0(mod2).
-If there was already an active grid,that grid is destroyed and replaced with the new one.
-When setting up the new grid the program intializes the middle 4 squares following the Black-White-Black-White pattern.

-* `play r c` : Within a game, plays a piece at row r, column c of the colour corresponding to the player who’s move it is.
-If the row and column entered correspond to a cell that already has a piece, or a position outside the grid, then the input is ignored and nothing is done.
+* `game white-player black-player` starts a new game.
+The parameters white-player and black-player can be either human or computer[1-3].
+* `resign` concedes the game to your opponent.
+This is the only way, outside of winning or drawing the game, to end a game.
+* `move start end` A move consists of the command move, followed by the starting and ending coordinates of the piece to be moved.
+For example: move e2 e4.
+Castling would specified by the two- square move for the king: move e1 g1 or move e1 c1 for white.
+Pawn promotion would additionally specify the piece type to which the pawn is promoted: move e7 e8 Q. In the case of a computer player, the command move (without arguments) makes the computer player make a move.
+* `undo` undoes the last move played.
+If there are no moves to undo a warning is displayed to the client.
+* `history char` prints a history of the moves.
+When char equals 'a' the moves are printed in algebraic notation and 'd' displays the moves in descriptive notation.
+* `setup` enters setup mode, within which you can set up your own initial board configurations.
+This can only be done when a game is not currently running.
+Within setup mode, the following language is used:
+  * + K e1 places the piece K (i.e., white king in this case) on the square e1.
+If a piece is already on that square, it is replaced.
+The board should be redisplayed.
+  * - e1 removes the piece from the square e1 and then redisplays the board.
+If there is no piece at that square, take no action.
+  * = colour makes it colour’s turn to go next. – done leaves setup mode.
+Upon completion of setup mode, you must verify that the board contains exactly one white king and exactly one black king; that no pawns are on the first or last row of the board; and that neither king is in check.
+The user cannot leave setup mode until these conditions are satisfied.

+### Command-line Interface

+This program supports the following options on the command line:
+* `-text` runs the program in text-only mode.
+No graphics are displayed.
+The default behaviour (no -text) is to show both text and graphics.
+* `-seed xxx` sets the random number generator’s seed to xxx.
+This is good for testing, but not much fun.
+If you don’t set the seed, the program should use a different one each time.

 ## Output